General

 Are Canada Lands and PSPC engaging with Indigenous peoples on this project?

 Yes, we are engaging with Indigenous communities on the implementation of the Master Plan in support of the government’s commitment to reconciliation.
 Conversations are ongoing.
 In addition, the Government of Canada and Indigenous communities are exploring their interest in the site.
-Any potential disposal will also require PSPC to consult with various Indigenous communities and organisations.
+Any potential disposal will also require PSPC to consult with various Indigenous communities and organizations.